patricoferris/runtime-events-demo/README.md

 There are three demonstrations in this repository.

- - GC stats shows a simple program that runs an user-supplied program and monitors the total allocated minor words, promote minor words and major allocated words.
+ - GC stats shows a simple program that runs a user-supplied program and monitors the total allocated minor words, promote minor words and major allocated words.
 The explanation below also goes into more detail about the program, the library `runtime_events` and the available probes.
 This is a good place to start if you are unfamiliar with continuous monitoring and the OCaml runtime.
  - Olly shows how you can use existing, released *runtime events tools* to monitor your program and investigate potential bugs.
  - Eio-console shows how you can build more complicated user interfaces for analysing programs.